jaakleen/solis-sensor/README.md

 **Ginlong platform v2**   Provide username, password and plant id.
 If you want to add multiple plants just follow the configuration for each plant.
 **Soliscloud**            Provide username, key id, secret and station id.
 If you want to add multiple stations just follow the configuration for each plant.
+In soliscloud_api.py removed the call to PLANT_DETAIL to avoid an inconsistent behaviour of SolisCloud.

 # Energy dashboard
 The Solis integration now supports the energy dashboard introduced in Release 2021.8.